A Path to Expanded Dental Access in Massachusetts

 Although Massachusetts has made great progress in expanding health insurance coverage among its residents and increasing the availability of primary health care,1 the state has not had the same success in expanding access to dental care.
 These gaps in access have high and growing costs.
 When people cannot obtain dental care, they sometimes visit emergency rooms for relief; the state’s Medicaid program, MassHealth, paid $11.6 million from 2008 to 2011 for emergency room dental care for adults.2 However, because ERs are not equipped to treat dental problems and usually only provide prescriptions for antibiotics and painkillers, a patient still requires a dentist to treat the underlying problem.

 To ease these financial and health burdens, Massachusetts needs more providers who can deliver cost-effective dental care to those who most need it, especially in settings beyond the traditional dental office.
-New legislation, S. 2076, introduced by state Senator Harriette Chandler and Representative Smitty Pignatelli, would uthorize a new type of midlevel dental professional, the dental hygiene practitioner (DHP), in Massachusetts.
-DHPs would increase dental access for vulnerable populations and make care more affordable.
+New legislation (S.D.
+1005/H.D.
+2156), introduced by state Senator Harriette Chandler, Representative Kate Hogan and Representative Smitty Pignatelli, would authorize a new type of midlevel dental professional, a dental therapist in Massachusetts.
+Dental therapists would increase dental access for vulnerable populations and make care more affordable.
 This important bill presents a critical opportunity for Massachusetts to close gaps in dental access for seniors, low-income families, children, and people with special needs.

 Challenges in accessing dental care